 Want to check out the book?
 You can find the free PDF copy here.

-My own process entails creating the buyers’ persona, and penning down the primary points of what JTBD my offering addresses.
+My own process entails creating the buyers’ persona, and penning down the primary points as to what JTBD my offering addresses.

 Why should <persona> install your app?

 - Inbuilt alert system that notifies unusual activities with the account

 Monitor your competitors’ content and what your Target Audience is reading

 Competitor analysis is great but to stay ahead in the race you need to pull some extra chords.
 This can be done by analyzing the competitors’ content.